QualityUnit/wp-urlslab/README.md

 **The plugin helps us with:**
 - SEO - Internal Link Building in Scale
+- SEO - Link Exchange - scheduling links from your website to your partners
+- SEO - Backlink Monitoring - monitoring backlinks from partners to your website
 - SEO - AI-Generated Meta Descriptions and Titles
 - SEO - AI-Generated Summarized Link Titles
 - SEO - Related Articles - Content Cluster Mapping with AI